 pay attention, don’t switch off

-this is the first time we’ve ever been old
+this is the first time we’ve ever grown old

 and we’re wondering how to do it